Episodes

 News and current affairs programme from BBC Radio 4

-PART ONE: Is it still ok to listen to Michael Jackson?
+Is It Still Ok To Listen To Michael Jackson's Music?20190819PART ONE: Is it still ok to listen to Michael Jackson?

 Michael Jackson is perhaps the biggest pop star there's ever been.
 He's still thought of as a legend, despite years of allegations regarding his relationships with young boys.
 Jackson was found not guilty at a court case in 2005, but now one of the men who testified in Jackson's defence in that case has appeared in a documentary to say, alongside another man, that the singer did regularly sexually abuse him.
-Michael Jackson's family has rejected the claims and say there is "not one piece of evidence" to back up the allegations.
+Michael Jackson's family has rejected the claims and say there is 'not one piece of evidence' to back up the allegations.
 But at a time when we tend to more easily believe victims, might Michael Jackson's music now be off-limits?
 Dan Reed, the director of `Leaving Neverland` talks to us alongside the BBC's Peter Bowes, and Scott Bryan from the Must Watch podcast.

 PART TWO: Should the James Bulger story win an Oscar?